 Q10.Will Berlitz pay for my commutation and transportation costs?

-For Instructor contract and Part Time Guarantee contract your actual monthly commutation costs up to a maximum of 25,000 JPY are paid.
+For FTI contract and Part Time Guarantee contract your actual monthly commutation costs up to a maximum of 25,000 JPY are paid.
 Additional work-related transportations costs not covered by the pass are also reimbursed.
 Per Lesson instructors may be eligible for this benefit.

 Q11.I currently work for Berlitz in another country.
 Can I request for transfer to Berlitz Japan?